IMPORTANT UPDATE: November 1, 2022

 Warm, Comforting Berbere Spiced Stew with Shrimp

 There’s so much to love in Ethiopian food!
-In this post, we transport your tastebuds across the globe to Ethiopia, with a recipe for Berbere Shrimp Curry, that’s all about the warm, spicy Ethiopian Spice Blend, the backbone of Ethiopian cuisine.
+In this post, we transport your tastebuds across the globe to Ethiopia.
+A place defined by magical culinary adventures.
+At the top of our list is this recipe for Berbere Shrimp Curry.
+We think it’s the best Ethiopian autumn stew highlighting the warm, spicy Ethiopian Spice Blend, a unique profile of flavor and heat that’s the backbone of Ethiopian cuisine.

 Ethiopian spice is a spice blend used in many different dishes, including Ethiopia’s national dish Doro wat, a spicy chicken stew made with a fiery assortment of flavorful spices.

 Our recipe uses the influence of the national dish and the spices used to create it, to make an Americanized autumn-inspired version that swaps out the chicken for fresh shrimp and includes a combination of sweet potato, cauliflower, and peas to make it extra hearty and comforting.

 Catch the GfreeDeliciously Replay!

 Berbere is an incredible spice combo made from dried spices, with the taste varying across regions or even from household to household, depending on who makes it.
 The warm, spicy, sweet, and citrusy elements from the combined spices come together to create a complex fusion of seasoning that adds flavor to many types of protein, fruits, and vegetables.